learn-co-curriculum/hs-bcrypt-set-up/README.md

 We want our users to sign in with a password, but we can't just save user passwords in plain text.
 That makes it too easy for someone to hack in to our system and steal everyone's secrets.

-+ We’re going to set up secure password storage with a gem called bcrypt that will encrypt our users passwords before we save them in our database.
++ We’re going to set up secure password storage with a gem called [Bcrypt](https://github.com/codahale/bcrypt-ruby) that will encrypt our users passwords before we save them in our database.
-  * You can learn more about bcrypt [here](https://github.com/codahale/bcrypt-ruby).

-  * Bcrypt() is a hashing algorithm, which means it takes a chunk of data (your user's password) and create a "digital fingerprint," or hash, of it (essentially a long string of numbers and letters like this: `$2a$10$vI8aWBnW3fID.ZQ4/zo1G.q1lRps.9cGLcZEiGDMVr5yUP1KUOYTa`).
+  * Bcrypt uses a hashing algorithm, which means it takes a chunk of data (your user's password) and create a "digital fingerprint," or hash, of it.
+Essentially a long string of numbers and letters like this: `$2a$10$vI8aWBnW3fID.ZQ4/zo1G.q1lRps.9cGLcZEiGDMVr5yUP1KUOYTa`.

-*Step 1* - Add the bcrypt gem to our Gemfile
+**Step 1** - Add the bcrypt gem to our Gemfile
   ```ruby
      gem "bcrypt"
   ```